10 No Fail Activities for People with Dementia

 Asking an older adult to help you fold laundry is a great way to keep them occupied, give them an activity they can feel successful at, and help them feel like they’re contributing to the household.

-The goal is just to keep them happily engaged.
-It’s best to use hand towels because they’re small and easily folded.
+The goal is to keep them happily engaged.
+Hand towels are best because they’re small and easily folded.

 No matter how well or poorly the towels are folded, the point is that your older adult feels good about the activity.